 Although Medicare is a Federal program, Hamaspik Medicare Select is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
-Our service area includes these counties in New York State:
+The service area described includes the New York State counties listed below.